Greece

 • There is no dedicated statelessness determination procedure in Greece, but there are other administrative procedures through which statelessness may be identified in some cases.

-• None of these procedures leads to the formal recognition of stateless status, nor to 1954 Convention rights.
+• None of these procedures leads to the formal recognition of stateless status, nor to most 1954 Convention rights.

 • A 2016 law assigned responsibility for the conduct of a stateless determination procedure to the Greek Asylum Service and authorised the issuance of a Presidential Decree to regulate an SDP, but this has yet to be issued.

-• There are administrative procedures through which some stateless people on the territory may be able to have their legal stay assured or status determined if they fall within other groups (for example, migrants who have permission to enter/stay in Greece but are unable to meet the requirement to present a travel document to receive their residence permit, or beneficiaries of international protection) but these are not accessible to all stateless people on the territory, do not lead to stateless status or rights under the 1954 Convention, and statelessness determination is not the explicit objective of these procedures.
+• There are other administrative procedures through which some stateless people on the territory may be able to have their legal stay assured or status determined if they fall within other groups (for example, migrants who have permission to enter/stay in Greece but are unable to meet the requirement to present a travel document to receive their residence permit, or beneficiaries of international protection) but these are not accessible to all stateless people on the territory, do not lead to stateless status or rights under the 1954 Convention, and statelessness determination is not the explicit objective of these procedures.

 • If a person applying for a residence permit is unable to meet the requirement to present a travel document and provides evidence for their objective inability to present a valid travel document, residence may be granted to them as ‘a person deprived of a passport’.
 The responsible Immigration Committee may consider the degree of integration in the country in their decision.

 • There are no referral mechanisms, nor is access to procedures guaranteed for stateless people seeking recognition of their status.
+Depending on the procedure, the competent authority may facilitate local access.
+There is no formalised cooperation between agencies that may have contact with stateless people.

 • There is little public information available to stateless people on relevant procedures.